thepanlab/medical-imaging-framework/docs/readme_logging.md

 # <b>Logging</b>: <i>logger.py</i>
 <p>
+    The log file(.log) is stored as a pickle file.
+It is a dictionary of items ( objects, boolean, etc).
 Logging is done both for sequential and distributed training.
 It's purpose is to keep track of what to train, as well as its current progress.
 The following items are stored at some point in the program:
 </p>

 1) "test_subjects" or "is_finished"